The landlord’s essential guide to periodic property inspections

 - Are there any signs that additional areas, such as sheds and outhouses, are being used (often referred to by the press as ‘beds in sheds’)?

 Most tenancy agreements ban smoking as it can result in costly repairs which are time consuming.
-Smoking is not illegal and clauses in tenancy agreements won’t put all tenants off.
+Smoking is not illegal and clauses in tenancy agreements are not always enough to deter tenants.
 If you are a non-smoker the smell of cigarettes is easy to detect, as it lingers and any attempts to disguise it or cover it with other strong smells is difficult.
 Even harder to hide are the nicotine stains on decoration and furnishings – or worse, burns.
-If you see signs of smoking, tell the tenant and remind them that they are ultimately responsible for returning the property in the same condition and standard of cleanliness as at the start of the tenancy.
-If they don’t, they will have to pay costs to make good.
+If you see signs of smoking, tell the tenant and remind them that they are ultimately responsible for returning the property in the same condition and standard of cleanliness as when they moved in and if they don’t, they will have to pay costs to make good.

 Pets (See the case study below)